yupferris/nvscene-presentation/README.md

          - Not even the different waveforms available were in tune
        - ROM size limitations made usual good-sounding chiptune tricks very difficult
    - And again, I left for awhile.
+   - As you can tell, there's a really common theme where I would start some stuff, get a bit farther than I did last time, and then drop it again.
    - FF to Nov.
 2011
      - I was asked to make the invitation demo for @party 2012
      - Started some PC work, nothing special